CodeRaker/gitMakeDir/README.md

 On MacOS or Linux:
 * Add the path to `gitmakedir.py` in your bash_profile as an alias
-* Create a new repository and clone into with `gitmakedir myproject` This will creake the repository `myproject` and clone it into your current directory.
+* Create a new repository and clone into with:
+* `gitmakedir myproject`
+This will creake the repository `myproject` and clone it into your current directory.
 The code does not support long paths, just current directory, so make sure to CD into the directory, where you want the folder to be created.